synnea/tanDev---tandem-exchange-for-developers/README.md

 The following user stories were used to design the website:

-- I am a developer or designer based in Berlin.
+- I am a developer or designer.
 I heard about tanDev and have an idea what it's about.
 I am interested in finding out if there are other developers in the city with whom I could exchange my skills with.
-- I am a developer or designer based in Berlin.
+- I am a developer or designer.
 I stumble upon tanDev without knowing what it is.
-- I am a developer or designer not based in Berlin.
 - I am a tech recruiter interested in contacting available talent.
-- I am a startup entrepreneur interested in finding a co-founder with complementary skills.
+- I am a startup entrepreneur interested in finding a co-founder.
+I am a designer and need a programmer with strong backend skills to bring my product to life.

 ### Wireframes